KrashMedia/windfall/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainer at [INSERT CONTACT EMAIL HERE].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainer via Github message.
 All complaints will be reviewed and investigated promptly and fairly.

 Maintainers who do not follow or enforce this Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.